isthatm/HW-2.1/README.md

 # HW-2.1: Interrupt message displayed on uLCD

-This program displays a message on uLCD each time it is interrupt by the user button.
+This program displays a message on uLCD each time it is interrupted by the user button.